Skip advert

 Advertisement - Article continues below

-That’s not to say the petrol models aren’t impressive, though; expect fuel economy of 50-plus mpg on a similar journey, while those engines equipped with mild-hybrid tech cut the power for short periods and when coasting to minimise unnecessary petrol usage.
+That’s not to say the petrol models aren’t impressive, though, as you can still expect fuel economy of 50-plus mpg on a similar journey.
+Engines equipped with mild-hybrid tech cut the power for short periods and when coasting to minimise unnecessary petrol usage.

 The Octavia vRS focuses more on performance than economy, but official figures in the 40mpg range are still pretty impressive for a model that’s not designed to be frugal.